Criminology and Social Justice

 Negotiated Research (60 credits)

 Develop both general skills and knowledge specific to your discipline, with your own extended research project.
-You’ll discuss your ideas with tutors, undertake a Literature Review of your chosen topic, formulate a research proposal, with specific questions – and then carry out your own research.
+You’ll discuss your ideas with tutors, undertake a Literature Review of your chosen topic, formulate a research proposal, with specific questions – and then carry out your own primary research.
+The data will be analysed, presented and critically evaluated in relation to the wider literature in the area in the form of the dissertation assessment.

 Substance Misuse, Mental Health and Crime (30 credits)